Certora/vscode-certora-prover/README.md

 # Certora IDE (Deprecated)

 _**Deprecated**: This IDE extension is not maintained anymore.
-Please checkout the Certora [Documentation](https://docs.certora.com/en/latest/docs/user-guide/install.html) for up to date information on how to use Certora._
+Please checkout the Certora [Installation Guide](https://docs.certora.com/en/latest/docs/user-guide/install.html) for up to date information on how to use Certora._

 The Certora Prover checks at compile-time that all smart contract executions fulfill a set of security rules and interface requirements of other contracts.
 Certora’s blockchain-independent and language-agnostic Prover technology precisely identifies bugs in smart contracts or proves their absence.